LONDON'S 10 MOST HAUNTED PUBS

 We know the feeling - when you find a pub you love, you don't want to leave.
-But if you've ever been turfed out at closing time by a doorman or a weary landlord, show a little respect for these ladies and gents, who've been sticking around for centuries without any bother.
+But if you've ever been turfed out at closing time by a weary landlord, show a little respect for these ladies and gents, who've been sticking around for centuries without any bother.

 THE SPANIARDS INN